 Table 1 shows the demographic characteristics of the sample.
 The average age of African American students (27.02) is higher than that of non-African American students (23.68).
 The sample is skewed to female for both African American students (74%) and non-African American students (72%).
 For employment status, the percentage of working full-time, part-time or self-employed is higher for African American students (73%) compared with non-African American (69%).
 These results may indicate a necessity for African American students to provide more of their own financial support than their non-African American counterparts.
-Both African American students and non-African American students (27%) are financially responsible for a child or children than their non-African American counterparts (14%).
+Both African American students and non-African American students show a low rate of having a spouse or partner; however, more African American students (27%) are financially responsible for a child or children than their non-African American counterparts (14%).
 The descriptive statistics indicate more African American students (57%) than non-African American students (43%) are the first generation attending college.
-Financial education experience of African American students and non-African American students (54%) and 42%, respectively.
+Financial education experience of African American students and non-African American is 49% and 42%, respectively.
 Regarding objective